jm179796/SEPR/docs/_build/html/_sources/Req1-risks.txt

     6. Plots must be all unallocated at the beginning of a game **[3]**

+Risk: Graphical user interface is not detailed enough.
+It is hard to distinguish different objects.
+Icons are too small.

+*Alternative/mitigation: Refactor the resolution of the window to accommodate the GUI fully, ensure all graphics are distinguishable, create new graphics in house if required.*

 3. **The game should support two opposing players (one of which may be computer-controlled) [1.4.1]**

     1. The user must be able to clearly distinguish between each player and their plots **[1.5.1]**